Ask-DNA/DynamicFilters/README.md

 + ```TargetNotFoundException : InvalidFilterOptionConfigurationException```

   Occurs when the specified target property or field is not found among public class members.

++ ```TargetNotSpecifiedException : InvalidFilterOptionConfigurationException```

+  Occurs when target automapping is disabled with ```AllowTargetAutoMappingAttribute``` and filter option configuration does not contain explicitly specified target.

 + ```TypeMismatchException : InvalidFilterOptionConfigurationException```